Go to the Students section

 15.1.2 There is evidence to suggest that there was an administrative error or some other irregularity in the consideration of the request.

 15.2 All requests for a review must be submitted within ten working days of the issue of the original decision.
-Requests for a review submitted more than ten working days after the original decision was issued will not be considered.
+Requests for a review submitted more than ten working days after the original decision was issued are unlikely to be considered.

-15.3 The review will be undertaken by a member of the EC Team who was not a part of the panel that considered the original claim.
+15.3 The review will be undertaken by a member of the Student Investigation and Resolution Team who was not a part of the panel that considered the original claim.

 15.4 If a review upholds the original decision in relation to a claim the reviewer will issue a “Completion of Procedures” letter.